isabelroses/website/.github/README.md

 # Install dependencies (rejoice, nix users)
 nix develop # if you have nix installed, not a requirement

-go mod tidy

-# tailwindcss
-cd styles
-bun install
-# you may need to recompile tailwindcss
-bun build
-# but if you want tailwindcss to recompile on changes
+# Do you want to use just?
-bun watch
+just run

-# then you can run the server using air
+# Otherwise you can run
+sass -q --no-source-map --style=compressed styles/main.scss static/styles.css
+# to build the css file
-air # you can get this using `go install github.com/cosmtrek/air@latest`
+# then you can run
+cargo run
+# to start the server
 ```

 ### License